CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/100-configure-firewall.md

 To do that, add the following rules to your Azure Firewall as described in the table.

 ### AKS and CluedIn resources
+Below are the required endpoints for CluedIn to be functional out of the box.

 | Rule address | Port | Description |
 |--|--|--|
 | `cluedinprod.azurecr.io` | 443 | CluedIn container registry |